cortex-js/compute-engine/src/README.md

 The **head** of the function is the first element in the array.
 Its presence is required.
 It indicates the 'function name' or 'what' the function is about.

 The head is frequently a string, but it can be another expression.
+If it is a string, it should follow the conventions for constants in the section above on Symbols.

 Following the head are zero or more **arguments**, which are expressions as well.
 The arguments form the **tail** of the function.